UN says armed attacks in eastern Congo kill Ebola responders

-JOHANNESBURG (AP) — Armed groups have attacked and killed Ebola response workers in eastern Congo, the World Health Organization chief said Thursday, an alarming development that could cause the waning outbreak to again pick up momentum.
+BENI, Congo (AP) — Rebels have attacked and killed Ebola response workers in eastern Congo, the World Health Organization chief said Thursday, an alarming development that could cause the waning outbreak to again pick up momentum in what has been called a war zone.

+Three health workers were killed when Mai-Mai fighters attacked a center run by the United Nations health agency overnight in Biakato, local official Salambongo Selemani told The Associated Press.
+One resident also was killed and Congolese forces killed one attacker and captured two others, Selemani said.

+Warnings had been posted earlier demanding that the health workers leave or face “the worst,” the official said.

 This is not the first time that health workers trying to contain the second-worst Ebola outbreak in history have been targeted.
-Some have called this outbreak more complicated than any other, comparing the environment to a war zone.
-Several rebel groups are active in the region.
+Some have called this outbreak more complicated than any other.
+Several rebel groups are active in the region, and local officials say some believe Ebola is nothing but a political ploy.

+“Imagine, a doctor leaves home in the U.S. or elsewhere to come sleep in a tent to help save us from this scourge of Ebola and yet poorly educated young people want to attack him. ...
+It is very deplorable,” said Fiston Kamango, a youth leader in Biakato.

+In a second attack, Allied Democratic Forces rebels killed a civilian overnight in Mangina, a rural community in Beni territory, territory administrator Donat Kasereka Kibwana said.
+The target was not the Ebola center but the local population, the official said.

-The latest attacks come after days of deadly unrest in the city of Beni, where residents outraged by repeated rebel attacks stormed the local United Nations peacekeeping base, demanding more protection.
+The latest attacks come after days of deadly unrest in the city of Beni, where residents outraged by repeated rebel attacks stormed the local U.N. peacekeeping base, demanding more protection.
 WHO evacuated 49 of its staffers there, leaving 71 in place.

-The number of cases had been dropping in the yearlong outbreak which has killed more than 2,100 people.
+The number of cases had been dropping in the yearlong outbreak which has killed more than 2,100 people and was declared a rare global health emergency earlier this year.
 Several days this month, zero cases were reported.
 Previously, cases have surged after attacks on health workers and facilities.

 Residents accuse Congolese and U.N. forces of not doing enough to protect civilians from the rebels who fight for control of the region’s vast mineral wealth.
-The Allied Democratic Forces armed group alone is blamed for the murders of more than 1,500 people in and around Beni in the past four years.
+The ADF alone is blamed for the murders of more than 1,500 people in and around Beni in the past four years.

 The latest rebel attack outside Beni killed 19 people, the U.N. said Wednesday.